THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We got back to the fair just as HRH was starting to tour the booths.
 Once he was done touring, everyone took a seat again and then the tau’olunga (traditional dancing) started up.
 We didn’t catch all of it because we had to get our ride back, but the girls in traditional costumes were milling about for a while and happily posed for pictures.
 I was glad to see that the costumes and dancing were very similar to what we’ve seen at the “touristy” places (like My Tongan Home and Oholei Beach), so I feel that the authenticity is pretty accurate.

-The people watching was fantastic.
-Yes, many people (especially youths) dress in a western style attire (jeans and t-shirts) but many people still wear traditional day wear and formal wear.
-Men wear tupenu (Tongan sarong or kilt), long sleeve button up shirts, and a taʻovala (woven mat) with a belt.
+The people-watching was fantastic.
+Yes, many people (especially youths) dress in western-style attire (jeans and t-shirts) but many people still wear traditional day wear and formal wear.
+Men wear tupenu (Tongan sarong or kilt), long sleeve button-up shirts, and a taʻovala (woven mat) with a belt.
 They may also wear a tie and jacket with this outfit to make it more formal and modern.
 Ladies typically wear long dresses or skirts with sleeves to their elbows and ta’ovala or kiekie (belts with long dangling decor) tied around their waists.

 The really traditional wear that the dancers had on is a wrap dress, made from ngatu (tree bark) and decorated with flowers, shells, or leaves.